hjacobs/tech.zalando.com/posts/htw-besuch-2014.rst

 Product Manager Katarina Matthes showed, how the product management at Zalando works.
 I for myself work in QA and gave an overview about the quality assurance and its themes.

+..
+TEASER_END

 .. image:: /images/htw_presentation_small.jpg
    :alt: Jan Mußler presenting the platform structure

-Product management and testing were about to be enlarged later in the practical part in the afternoon.
+Both Product management and Testing were about to be enlarged later in the practical part in the afternoon.
 But before this, the visitors were guided through the office.
 They looked very surprised as they left the tight corridors of the main building and entered the huge open space office on the second floor.
 Everything that makes our work fast and flexible could be seen:
 - Dynamic interacting teams without physical boundaries
 - Active control of our system by live monitoring
 - Open and unproblematic communication